asanza/keithley_199/README.md

 circuitry (which contains a custom made, discrete analog digital converters, signal conditioning and analog switchs for mode and range selection).
 For the software, I used the mplabx environment from microchip and the xc32 compiler.

-The software works (at least I can measure voltages with good accuracy, support for resistance and current measurements is on the way).
+The software works (at least I can measure AC and DC voltages with good accuracy, support for resistance and current measurements is on the way).

 The new board contains also a temperature sensor (for accurate temperature